ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/boosting.dotnet.markdown

 * When querying with some filtering conditions,
   a basic score is calculated for each document in the results by the underlying engine.

-* Providing a boost value to some fields allows you to prioritize the resulting documents.
+* Providing a __boost value__ to some fields allows you to prioritize the resulting documents.
   The boost value is integrated with the basic score, making the document rank higher.
-  The ordering of the results by the score is [configurable](../indexes/boosting#automatic-score-based-ordering).
+  Automatic ordering of the results by the score is [configurable](../indexes/boosting#automatic-score-based-ordering).

 * Boosting can be achieved in the following ways: